dbos-inc/dbos-docs/docs/tutorials/using-knex.md

 ```

 Many Knex commands, such as those for [schema migration](#schema-management), require a [`knexfile.js`](https://knexjs.org/guide/migrations.html#knexfile-js) configuration file.
-To avoid managing your configuration in two places, we recommend this file use your DBOS configuration file as a source.
+To avoid managing your configuration in two places, we recommend `knexfile.js` load configuration information from your [DBOS configuration file](../api-reference/configuration.md).
 Here is an example of a `knexfile.js` that does this:

 ```typescript